 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Mandatory for all licensed real estate agents.
-Covers claims arising from professional negligence - misrepresentation, failure to disclose defects, incorrect property descriptions, valuation errors, or breaches of fiduciary duty.
-Property transaction errors can result in claims of $50,000 - $500,000+. $1M - $5M
+Professional Indemnity Essential Covers claims arising from professional negligence - misrepresentation, failure to disclose defects, incorrect property descriptions, valuation errors or breaches of fiduciary duty.
+Property transaction errors can produce claims of $50,000 to $500,000 or more.
+A condition of licensing in multiple states. $1M - $5M

 Public Liability Essential Covers injury to third parties or damage to property during your business activities.
-Real estate agents conduct open homes, property inspections, and client meetings where accidents can occur.
-A buyer injured at an open home could make a claim against the listing agent. $1M - $5M
+Real estate agents conduct open homes, private inspections and auction events where accidents can happen.
+A buyer injured at an open home could claim against the listing agent. $5M - $20M

-Cyber Liability Essential Covers costs from data breaches, email interception, and ransomware attacks.
-Real estate agencies hold sensitive client data including financial information, identification documents, and property details.
-Email interception during settlement processes is a growing threat in the Australian property sector. $250K - $2M
+Cyber Liability Essential Covers costs from data breaches, email interception and ransomware attacks.
+Agencies hold sensitive client data - financial details, identification documents, property records - and facilitate large financial transactions.
+Email interception during settlement is a growing threat in the Australian property sector. $250K - $2M

-Statutory Liability Essential Covers fines and legal defence costs if you're prosecuted under Australian statutes including the Real Estate Agents Act 2008, Privacy Act 2020, Fair Trading Act, or Anti-Money Laundering legislation.
-Real estate agents have extensive regulatory obligations. $500K - $1M
+Statutory Liability Essential Covers fines and legal defence costs if you are prosecuted under state property legislation, the Privacy Act 1988, Australian Consumer Law or anti-money laundering legislation.
+Real estate agents carry extensive regulatory obligations. $500K - $1M

-Management Liability Recommended Covers directors and principals for claims relating to management decisions - employment disputes, commission disputes with salespeople, wrongful termination, or discrimination claims.
-Real estate agencies commonly face employment-related claims from salespeople. $500K - $2M
+Management Liability Recommended Covers directors and principals for management-level claims - employment disputes, commission disputes with salespeople, wrongful termination or discrimination claims.
+Real estate agencies commonly face employment-related disputes with salespeople. $500K - $2M

-Business Interruption Recommended Replaces lost income if your agency is unable to operate due to an insured event - fire at your office, major IT failure, or natural disaster.
-Commission-based income can be significantly disrupted if your CRM, listing systems, or office are unavailable.
+Business Interruption Recommended Replaces lost income if your agency cannot operate because of an insured event - office fire, major IT failure or natural disaster.
+Commission income can be severely disrupted when your CRM, listing platforms or office are unavailable.
 12 months revenue

-Commercial Vehicle Optional Covers vehicles used for business purposes - driving clients to property viewings, travelling between listings, or attending auctions.
-If you use a company-branded vehicle or your personal car primarily for work, commercial cover may be needed.
+Commercial Vehicle Optional Covers vehicles used for business - driving buyers to inspections, travelling between listings, attending auctions.
+If you use a company-branded vehicle or a personal car primarily for work, commercial motor cover may be needed.
 Market or agreed value

 Disclaimer: Cover types and limits shown are general guidance based on typical real estate agency needs.
-Your specific requirements depend on your agency size, transaction volumes, services offered, and risk profile.
+Your specific requirements depend on agency size, transaction volumes, services offered and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Real Estate Agents

-These Australian business insurance providers offer policies suited to real estate agencies.
+These Australian insurers offer policies suited to real estate agencies.

 BizCover